Tiai/RPG_GAME/README.md

 # Feeling Souls

-A small RPG game demo that showcases various player and enemy mechanics.
+"Feeling Souls" is a small RPG game demo inspired by the soul-like genre.
+Dive into a captivating world with challenging enemies and intricate gameplay.

 ## Features

-- **Player Mechanics**: Includes three types of attacks, climbing, wall sliding, and wall jumping.
+- **Player**: Includes basic movement, three types of attacks, wall climbing, wall sliding, wall jumping, and skills learning.
-- **Enemy Types**: The game features 5 types of enemies, each with unique abilities and behaviors:
+- **Enemy**: The game features 5 types of enemies, each with unique abilities and behaviors:
   1. **Skeleton**: A basic enemy with melee attack capabilities.
   2. **Slime**: Splits into medium and then smaller slimes when defeated, providing a dynamic challenge.
   3. **Archer**: Uses long-range arrow attacks and can jump back to avoid danger.